Sammysoft/node-api-fitafhouse/README.md

-# node-api-fitafhouse
+# fitafhouse-api
-Node JS server with flutterwave payments API integration
+Nodejs RESTful APIs with jsonwebtoken authentication and payment gateway integration to provide seamless solution to an investment platform